📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 5. What happens during a typical session

 Check-in at the front desk takes about 2 minutes — three quick questions about session length, pressure preference, and any sore spots or areas to skip.
-You select a service from the four available.
+You select a service from the six available.
 Payment happens at the end, never up front.
 The therapist or front desk staff shows you to a private room.
-The therapist steps out so you can prepare in privacy and choose the clothing level that feels comfortable for you.
+The therapist steps out so you undress in privacy to your comfort level — many guests leave underwear on, some leave a t-shirt on, some go fully undressed; all of these are equally fine.
 You lie face-down under the top sheet with your face in the cradle.
 The therapist knocks before re-entering.
-From the moment they walk in, you stay covered by the sheet at all times — only the specific area being worked on is uncovered, and it is re-covered before the therapist moves on.
+From the moment they walk in, you stay covered by the sheet at all times — only the specific area being worked on is exposed, and it is re-covered before the therapist moves on.
 This is called draping and it is professional standard practice.
 The session typically begins at the back, since most guests carry the most tension there.
 The therapist uses oil or cream to let strokes glide.
 Pressure begins gentle and builds based on your feedback.
-The session usually moves from back to legs to feet briefly to arms, then concludes with neck, shoulders, and scalp.
-The 30-minute session usually focuses on back, neck, and shoulders.
+The session usually moves from back to legs to feet (briefly) to arms, then concludes with neck, shoulders, and scalp.
+About halfway through a 60-minute session, you flip over onto your back.
+The therapist holds the sheet up so you can turn under it without exposing yourself.
+The 30-minute session usually focuses on back, neck, and shoulders without flipping.
 When the session ends, the therapist steps out.
-Take a minute to come back to yourself, sit up slowly, get ready at your own pace.
+Take a minute to come back to yourself, sit up slowly, get dressed at your own pace.
 Pay at the front desk.
-Total visit time is about 50 minutes for a 30-minute session, 80 minutes for a 60-minute session, including check-in and room preparation.
+Total visit time is about 50 minutes for a 30-minute session, 80 minutes for a 60-minute session, including check-in and dressing.

 6. Tipping etiquette in the United States

-Tipping in massage is voluntary in the United States.
-There is no obligation, no expected percentage, no minimum.
-Some guests tip 15-20% similar to restaurant practice.
-Others tip a flat amount based on what feels right.
-Some do not tip at all and that is also completely fine.
-We never suggest a percentage and our therapists never imply one is expected.
-If you cannot afford to tip, please do not skip the massage — your $50 or $60 is what we ask for, and that is a fair price for the work.
-If you want to tip but are unsure, a small amount for a 30-minute session or a moderate amount for a 60-minute session is a common range that aligns with industry norms without being excessive.
-Cash and card both work for tipping; you can add a card tip at checkout.
-Tipping does not improve the quality of work you receive — therapists give the same effort to all guests regardless of tip history.
-The tip is appreciation rather than payment for service quality.
-For couples sessions, you can tip per-therapist or give a single combined amount that the front desk distributes.
-We do not push tipping policies, do not display suggested amounts, and do not include automatic gratuity.
-The decision is entirely yours, and any decision is the right one.
-Some cultures have different tipping conventions; international visitors should know that US massage tipping is voluntary but appreciated when given.
+Tipping in massage is entirely voluntary.
+There is no obligation, no expected amount, and no minimum.
+Some guests choose to leave a little extra; others do not, and both are completely fine.
+We never suggest a number, and our therapists never imply one is expected.
+If you cannot afford to tip, please do not skip the massage — your $50 or $70 is what we ask for, and that is a fair price for the work.
+If you feel our service is good, you can give a little more at your discretion.
+Tipping does not affect the work — therapists give the same effort to every guest.
+For couples sessions, you can leave a single combined amount or split it; the front desk handles distribution.
+We do not display suggested amounts and do not include automatic gratuity.
+The decision is entirely yours.

 7. How often to come — a frequency guide